 Day 3: Lectures and workshops

 Each group will present a two minute pitch to the whole class, outlining the system they plan to build.
 There will be a debriefing from their client.

 Note that one approach you might want to adopt for planning the project is Agile programming, in which you define the tasks to be done in the form of 'stories':

-Related to a 'use case', an agile user story describes some feature of the desired system from the point of view of the user, in a simple and concise form such as "As robot handler, I want to be able to stop and start the robot easily, so that I can follow referee instructions", or "As the robot, I want to make a predictive update of the position of other robots on the field, so that I can deal with noise in the visual tracking".
+Related to a 'use case', an agile user story describes some feature of the desired system from the point of view of the user, in a simple and concise form such as "As robot user, I want to be able to stop and start the robot easily, so that I can override if things are going wrong", or "As the robot, I want to make a predictive update of the position of the user relative to me, so that I can return to them when asked".
 (Note the general pattern - who is the user, what do they want, and what purpose would that serve?)